georgematheos/GenWorldModels.jl/docs/involution_syntax.md

 Another issue is that we could `@read_from_model` some addresses we don't actually use for anything.
 In this case, the model might mistakenly think we constrain something we don't!

-To avoid these issues, I am going to propose a new involution DSL for use with OUPM inference that requires users write models satisfying the fact that all values which are constrained in the model are `@read_from_model` in the reverse direction--and these are the only addresses constrained.
+To avoid these issues, I am going to propose a new variant of the involution DSL for use with OUPM inference that requires users write models satisfying the fact that all values which are constrained in the model are `@read_from_model` in the reverse direction--and these are the only addresses constrained.
 One simple way to guarantee this is that it will always hold if